f5devcentral/access-solutions/solution6/solution.rst

-Solution: LTM+APM - Client Certificate to Single Domain kerberos SSO
+Solution: LTM & APM - Client Certificate to Single Domain kerberos SSO
 ======================================================================================

 This solution documents all the necessary pieces required to create an APM policy that prompts the user for their certificate then performs kerberos SSO to an application.